anseki/pre-proc/README.md

 **Why is simple preprocessor needed?**

 In front-end development, almost tasks are processed by a build script such as webpack, gulp, Grunt, etc.
 Therefore we need something that processes only a few tasks e.g. switching parameters.
-And it allow the build script to control its behavior flexibly.
+And it allows the build script to control its behavior flexibly.
 It only edits a source code by tags.

 For example, in a case of JavaScript code: